The Moser-Tardos Framework with Partial Resampling: Packet routing

 \section{Packet routing}

+Consider a graph $G$ with $N$ packets, each of which has a specified simple path of length at most $D$ to reach its endpoint vertex (we refer to $D$ as the \emph{dilation}).
+In any timestep, a packet may wait at its current position, or move along the next edge on its path.
+Our goal is to find a schedule of smallest makespan in which, in any given timestep, an edge carries at most a single packet.

 We begin by reviewing the basic strategy of \cite{lmr}, and its improvements by \cite{schei:thesis} and \cite{peis-wiese}.
-We recommend consulting \cite{schei:thesis}, which is a very readable presentation of this problem as well as many more details and variants than we cover here.
+We recommend consulting \cite{schei:thesis}, which has a very detailed explanation of this problem as well as many more variants than we cover here.
 We note that \cite{peis-wiese} studied a more general version of the packet-routing problem, so their choice of parameters was not (and could not be) optimized.

-We are given a graph $G$ with $N$ packets.
-Each packet has a simple path, of length at most $D$, to reach its endpoint vertex (we refer to $D$ as the \emph{dilation}).
-In any timestep, a packet may wait at its current position, or move along the next edge on its path.
-Our goal is to find a schedule of smallest makespan in which, in any given timestep, an edge carries at most a single packet.

 We define the \emph{congestion} $C$ to be the maximum, over all edges, of the number of packets scheduled to traverse that edge.
-It is clear that $D$ and $C$ are both lower bounds for the makespan, and \cite{lmr} has shown that in fact a schedule of makespan $O(C+D)$ is possible. \cite{schei:thesis} provided an explicit constant bound of $39 (C+D)$, as well as describing an algorithm to find such a schedule.
+It is clear that $D$ and $C$ are both lower bounds for the makespan, and \cite{lmr} has shown that in fact a schedule of makespan $O(C+D)$ is possible.
+The work of \cite{schei:thesis} provided an explicit constant bound of $39 (C+D)$, as well as describing an algorithm to find such a schedule.
 This was improved to $23.4 (C+D)$ in \cite{peis-wiese} as will be described below.

 While the final schedule only allows one packet to cross an edge at a time, we will relax this constraint during our construction.
 We consider ``infeasible'' schedules, in which arbitrarily many packets pass through each edge at each timestep.
 We define an \emph{interval} to be a consecutive set of times in our schedule, and the \emph{congestion} of an edge in a given interval to be the number of packets crossing that edge.
 If we are referring to intervals of length $i$, then we define a \emph{frame} to be an interval which starts at an integer multiple of $i$.